-The Nakahechi Route of the Kumano Kodo by Ian Clyde
+The Nakahechi Route of the Kumano Kodo

 I first visited Japan as a backpacker in 1980.
 About 10 years later I had the opportunity to work in Tokyo for a year, by then having studied Japanese language at university.
 All in all, I have had quite an immersion in Japan and things Japanese, but until now, I had not had the chance to do any hiking in the countryside.